-Don’t worry to reach out and ask for their estimated check-in time.
-You won’t bother them.
-In fact, most of my guests appreciate that I reach out to them first as it shows that I care about their wellbeing.
+Don’t worry about reaching out and ask for their estimated check-in time.
+You’re not bothering them.
+Most of my guests appreciate that I reach out to them first, as it shows that I care about their wellbeing.

 - 80% of the world’s population prefers to use WhatsApp